Oliver Stone

 Oliver Stone's Biography

-Oliver Stone is an American director, scriptwriter, and producer who gave this world masterpieces such as Platoon (1986), Wall Street (1987), Natural Born Killers (1994), and Alexander (2004).
-He is the author of the scripts for iconic movies: Scarface starring Al Pacino (1983) and Midnight Express (1978).
+Oliver Stone is an American director, screenwriter, and producer who brought the world masterpieces like Platoon (1986), Wall Street (1987), Natural Born Killers (1994), and Alexander (2004).
+He wrote the scripts for iconic films Scarface starring Al Pacino (1983) and Midnight Express (1978).
 In 2017 he released a series of video interviews with Russian President Vladimir Putin.
 Net worth: $70 million.

 Oscar-winning director Oliver Stone